 He righted himself at the last moment, giving another shout as if it were to empower his attack, bringing it down in an arch from above his head.
 It cut deep into the wall that had been where Akane stood just moments earlier, the woman darting in and giving the dark-haired teen a quick one-two punch to his right side.
 The kendoist's grunt of pain brought a smile to her face as the youngest Tendo immediately rolled back and away, dodging out of yet another swipe.

 "Skilled, as ever!
 I thirst to make you mine!"
 Kuno said, an almost lecherous grin on his face, even as he held his bruised side.
 If there was one thing Akane excelled at it, it was brute strength.
 Shrugging off the pain, the junior student thrust out his wooden blade, seeking as if to skewer the girl he sought.
-This was what Akane had been waiting for, her hand thrusting upward as the weapon neared, knocking it clear out of the upperclassmen's grasp.
+This was what Akane had been waiting for.
 She knew well that the air pressure that Kuno's bokken normally projected when he sliced or slashed wasn't as strong when he thrust forward.
 Without that threatening cut, it was much safer for her to retaliate with her bare hands.
+With a small shout of her own, Akane's hand thrust upward as the weapon neared, knocking it clear out of the upperclassmen's grasp, the wooden blade landing on the stone ground with a clatter.

 Weaponless, the upperclassmen growled, trying to charge at Akane and grapple her with his own hands.
 All his efforts ended up getting him was a fierce kick in the gut with all of the strength that the young Tendo girl could muster behind it.
-The young girl watched as her powerful attack knocked her opponent head over heals, spiraling backwards until he hit a tree in the schoolyard with a heavy thud, the kendoist gazing up at her for just a moment longer before falling over in a faint.
+The young girl watched as her powerful attack knocked her opponent head over heels, spiraling backwards until he hit a tree in the schoolyard with a heavy thud.
+Kuno gazed up at her for just a moment, his eyes burning before rolling into his head, the teen falling over in a faint.
 As if on cue to that, the rain that had been gathering in the clouds above started to fall.

 With the rain falling down in a harsh torrent now, the pair of students entered into the school together, hoping that the rest of the day wasn't anywhere near as insane as the start of it.